RolandBurrows/sudokuru/README.md

 - [ ] Same number of "rows" in txt file as number of "columns" (characters).
 - [ ] Only digits 1-9 and allowed "blank" characters are present.
 - [ ] No duplicate digits are already present in puzzle input.

+Implementation:
+- [ ] Research and then implement algorithm based on real-world player strategies (do not utilize pure mathematical approach).
+- [ ] Find starting row/column by calculating which one has the greatest number of pre-filled items.
+- [ ] Attempt to use Naked / Hidden singles, pairs, triplets, qauds.